 Relationships sell products.
 Of course, the product or service has to be good, but a large part of sales is building a solid relationship with your customers.
 High performing salespeople know how to connect with clients and build rapport.
 Empathy helps high achievers connect more deeply with their clients and remember the important details that form a lasting relationship.

 You have a multitude of outlets to choose from when it comes to hiring salespeople for your team.
 Not every option is the right fit for your company, though.
 You need to start looking for the best places to find high achieving salespeople who will make a difference to your company.
-Below are the three top resources you should be using to find great sales hires.
+Below are the three top resources, compiled by an experienced sales executive recruiter, for finding great sales hires.

 Your clients have worked with a lot of different salespeople over the years which makes them the perfect resource for hunting down top performing sales talent.
 Ask clients about salespeople who have stood out to them in the past then get the contact information for that seller.
 Reach out to these salespeople to form a connection and determine whether they’re looking for other opportunities.
 You may even be able to poach sales talent from a competitor this way.